Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir/docs/deployment.md

     </details>
     <br />

-If you have opted for B2C - This requires accessing the applications registered in B2C tenant Azure Function for the SMART Auth Custom Operations.
+If you have opted for B2C - This is required to access the applications registered in the B2C tenant from Azure Function to perform the SMART Auth Custom Operations.
 You need to provide client secret of Standalone application in key vault.
 1. In the resource group that matches your environment, open the KeyVault with the suffix -kv.
 1. Add a new secret that corresponds to the Standalone Application you just generated.
     - Name: `standalone-app-secret`